 ■ Pillar 1 sets out the minimum capital amount that meets the Firm’s credit, market and operational risk;

 ■ Pillar 2 requires the Firm to assess whether its Pillar 1 capital is adequate to meet its risks and is subject to annual review by the FCA; and

 ■ Pillar 3 requires disclosure of specified information about the underlying risk management controls, capital position and remuneration.

 The rules in BIPRU 11 set out the provision for Pillar 3 disclosure.
 This document has been produced by Hilbert Investment Solutions (Hilbert) to meet its Pillar 3 disclosure obligations.
 The document is informed by the Internal Capital and Risk Assessment (ICARA) which is kept under review and subject to annual formal revision and approval.

 Hilbert is incorporated in the UK and is authorised and regulated by the FCA as a standalone IFPRU Limited Licence €150K (equivalent to £127K as of 31st March 2022) Firm with permissions to undertake certain regulated investment activities.
 Hilbert is not a significant IFPRU firm.
 The Pillar 3 disclosures are made by the Firm on a solo basis.
 Hilbert makes investments on its own behalf and does not operates its own trading book.

 Frequency of Disclosure

 The Firm will be making Pillar 3 disclosures at least annually.
-The disclosures areas of the Accounting Reference Date which is 31st March any figures included in this document will be based on the audited accounts as of that date.
+The disclosures are as at the Accounting Reference Date which is 31st March any figures included in this document will be based on the audited accounts as at that date.

 Location of Disclosure